Housing Market Problems Lead to Job Cuts

 NPR's Chris Arnold reports.

-Mr. JOHN CHALLENGER (CEO, Challenger, Gray & Christmas, Inc.): This situation is like the airline's industry back after 9/11 that laid off many people, almost a hundred thousand very quickly.
+JOHN CHALLENGER: This situation is like the airline's industry back after 9/11 that laid off many people, almost a hundred thousand very quickly.
 It's also like the dot-com collapse, in fact, probably in longer term more like that situation.

 ARNOLD: In this case, economists say the layoffs and turmoil are the hangover from an unprecedented lending binge.
 Along with the historic housing boom came a breakdown in standards.
 Lenders often never checked people's W2s or other income documents.
 And the terms of adjustable rate loans were often extreme.
 Many of these unorthodox loans are now adjusting up sharply to 10 or 11 percents or higher.